 Welcome to the home page of The International Evidence-Based Anatomy Working Group (iEBA-WG).
 The iEBA-WG is closely affiliated with the Department of Anatomy, Jagiellonian University Medical College, Krakow, Poland.
 The group was formed with the goal of providing a new foundation of evidence-based anatomical knowledge, focusing on aspects of anatomy essential for everyday clinical practice.
 Furthermore, the group works to promote the use of evidence-based principles in the anatomical sciences.
 The group takes pride in the diversity of interests amongst its members who share a common passion for anatomy.

 The main aims of the group include:

-- To study anatomy through the use of meta-analysis and systematic reviews in order to provide evidence-based anatomical data and improve clinical practice.
+- To study anatomy through the use of meta-analysis and systematic reviews in order to provide high-level evidence-based anatomical data.

 - To help facilitate the transition of anatomy into an evidence-based medical science.

 - To further study potential links between anatomical variations and pathology through the use of evidence-based assessments.

 - To identify areas of anatomy that require further basic study through the use of evidence-based assessments.